-We shall pay interest on application money on the amount allotted, subject to deduction of income tax under the provisions of the Income Tax Act, 1961, as applicable, to any applicants to whom Bonds are allotted pursuant to the Issue from the date of realization of the cheque(s)/demand draft(s) or three days from the date of banking of the application (being the date of submission of each application as duly acknowledged by the Bankers to the Issue) whichever is later upto one day prior to the Deemed Date of Allotment, at the rate as specified in the Tranche Prospectus.
+8.3.1.
+Interest on application monies received which are used towards allotment of Bonds the date of realization of the cheque(s)/demand draft(s) or three days from the date of banking of the application (being the date of submission of each application as duly acknowledged by the Bankers to the Issue) whichever is later upto one day prior to the Deemed Date of Allotment, at the rate of $[\bullet]$ % per annum.